domseb/considered.design/_projects/Smart Sparrow.md

 numero: 01
 context: product
+timeline: 2014 — 2017
+company: Smart smartsparrow
-problem: Creating a user centered narrative
-matter: an engaging learning platform.
+description: Creating a user centered narrative an engaging learning platform.

 image: /assets/projects/aelp/flow-1.jpg
 role: Design Lead, responsible for concept iteration through to testing.
 Lead product offsites, and some but not all final pixels.